Backpackstudio/elementary-on-hp-dv7/README.md

-# Elementary OS on HP Pavillion dv7
+# Elementary OS on HP Pavilion dv7

-I have an old HP Pavillion dv7 laptop computer, which stood out of use on the shelf.
+I have an old HP Pavilion dv7 laptop computer, which stood out of use on the shelf.
 I replaced an old HDD with SSD to make it a bit faster.
 To bring some life into this comp now, I had to decide which OS to install on it.

 I'm using mostly macOS or iOS devices, so Windows wasnt an attractive alternative for me.
 Linux, but which one?
 I like Ubuntu, but not huge fan of it's dark GUI.
 After some digging I found Elementary OS.
 I decided to try.
 The latest version at this moment is 5.0 Juno.